kunalnagar/kunalnagar.in/_posts/2019-04-21-vue-base-components.md

 ---
 layout: post
-title:  "An Introduction to Vue Base Components"
+title: 'An Introduction to Vue Base Components'
 date: 2019-04-21
-description: "A collection of Vue Base Components to jumpstart your development"
+description: 'A collection of Vue Base Components to jumpstart your development'
-img: "/assets/img/foss/vue.png"
+img: '/assets/img/foss/vue.png'
 permalink: /blog/vue-base-components/
 ---